FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdateMore.md

 ---
 title: Updating PKS to 1.1.x More tricks
 date: 2018-09-22 04:29:43 +0200
-tags: []
+tags:
+- PKS
 categories:
 - Kubernetes
-- DevOps
 - Containers
+- Pivotal
+- VMware
 description: Some field notes on upgrading to PKS 1.1.x and NSX-T
 cover: https://raw.githubusercontent.com/FabioChiodini/blog.kiodo.it/master/images/certificates-certificates-certificates.jpg

 ---
-Saturday afternoon after a feverish (literally) week so let's log some new stuff to the blog ;)
+Saturday afternoon after a feverish (literally!!) week so let's log some new stuff to the blog ;)

 # Kiodo and Certificates